kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide Win.md

 On the morning of October 24, Kristine and its entourage finally left the defeated nation after a 24-hour rampage that left dozens dead, millions more displaced and billions of pesos in damage.

-The painful loss exposed yet again Team Philippines’ familiar failings against its perennial adversary, its inadequate preparation and costly defensive errors proving decisive despite its home field advantage.
+The painful loss exposed yet again Team Philippines’ familiar failings against its perennial adversary, its inadequate match preparations and costly defensive errors proving decisive despite its home field advantage.
 It also calls into question whether Marcos is the right manager to lead the team out of its seemingly permanent rut.

 Notwithstanding earlier promises to strengthen its defense, the country's flood-control measures were nowhere to be found, despite billions of pesos allotted for their budget.
 Continued [deforestation](https://kidl.at/news/philippine-senator-ronald-dela-rosa-declares-trees-communist-sympathizers-calls-for-complete-deforestation-of-mountains/) not only in Sierra Madre but throughout the archipelago had also weakened the already fragile defenses against rain and flooding.